Cloud Computing Basics

 The cloud technology has many benefits and that would explain its popularity.
 First, companies can save a lot of money; second, they are able to avoid the mishaps of the regular server protocols.
 For instance, when a company decides to have a new piece of software, whose license can only be used once and it’s pretty expensive, they wouldn’t have to buy software for each new computer that is added to the network.
 Instead, they could use the application installed on a virtual server somewhere and share, in the ‘cloud’.

 These capabilities are becoming even more personalized today, and there are even a few solutions that allow you to use mobile in the cloud.
-Of course, there are very few people who aren’t willing to lose control of the little physical tools they are used to (like the dark server room); however, largely, any business that considers cutting costs and wants to move forward in this dynamic age needs to embrace cloud computing, or at least give it a shot to survive.
+Of course, there are very few people who aren’t willing to lose control of the little physical tools they are used to (like the dark server room); however, largely, any business that considers cutting costs and wants to move forward in this dynamic age needs to embrace the cloud computing basics, or at least give it a shot to survive.

 By Gregory Musungu